-The longtime family-owned Tony Packo’s has been operated by a restaurant management group for the past couple of decades, and their team had a mind to continue the Tony Packo’s fame and its unique experience while updating the concept.
+Having been in business for 85 years, the team behind Tony Packo's had a mind to continue the Tony Packo’s fame and its unique experience while updating the concept.
 Tony Packo’s was planning the opening of a new location: a 2,800 square foot space that seats about 50 and is located on Secor Road, close to University of Toledo.
 The restaurant group enlisted in Richardson Design to rebrand Tony Packo’s and reinvigorate the concept to move it forward so the tradition will last another generation.

 Reinvigorating a Time-Honored Institution